elliotberry/wacom-ble-downloader/README.md

 - **Configuration**: Device UUIDs and protocol information are stored in `~/.wacom-downloader/devices.json`.
 - Notes are deleted from the device after download
 - SVG files are named using the note's timestamp
-- Currently supports Bamboo Spark, Bamboo Slate, and Intuos Pro Paper devices
+- Currently supports Bamboo Spark, Bamboo Slate, Intuos Pro Paper, and compatible Smartpad models.
+- The downloader mirrors Wacom Inkspace’s decompression/parsing logic to ensure the SVG matches what the device recorded.

 ## License